 Holding Firm

 Trump has become a virtual cult leader.
-No individual or entity dares cross him, dares tell the emperor he has no clothes, because of the power he has amassed through his followers’ blind emotional loyalty.
-As an elected official, stray one inch from the party line and you’ll chance being primaried.
-As a rich supporter, disrespect or disagree with The Donald and you’ll be shut out of money-making opportunities and shunned at the club — and tweet-attacked.
+No individual or entity in his party dares cross him, dares tell the emperor he has no pants on, because of the power he’s amassed through his followers’ blind emotional loyalty.
+As an elected official, stray one inch from the party line and you’ll risk being primary-ed.
+As a rich supporter, disrespect or disagree with The Donald and you’ll be shut out of money-making opportunities and shunned at the club after the tweet-attacks.

 Donald Trump owns the Senate, Justice Department, Environmental Protection Agency, Education Department, Energy Department, and other Cabinet agencies.
 He’s buying up much of the intelligence community by installing non-experienced sycophants at the top.
 The Trump HR department has been ordered to seek out and cleanse the administration of anyone neutral about the president, let alone not pathologically loyal.